Learn about the attractions at Universal Studios and Walt Disney World Orlando

-At first glance, the differences between Walt Disney World and Universal Orlando are easy to spot.
+At first glance, the differences between Walt Disney World and Universal Studios Orlando are easy to spot.
 Disney is fun, friendly, safe, and family-oriented.
 Universal is edgy, with a focus on action, thrills, and the illusion of danger.
 While these are reasonable overall descriptions, the theme parks, like everything else in the world, are complicated and multi-faceted.
-Walt Disney World has an oft-overlooked darker side, while Universal offers plenty of lighter moments.
+Walt Disney World has an oft-overlooked darker side, while Universal Studios offers plenty of lighter moments.

 Disney’s twin themes are triumph over adversity and the success of good over evil.
 Yet these themes are presented starkly, and we are encouraged to cry along with the characters.
 Who can forget the moment when Bambi’s mother was shot by a hunter?
 The next line, “Your mother can’t be with you any longer,” is seared into our collective unconscious.

-Disney has entered what some refer to as the thrill ride arms race, offering dark and scary rides on a par with the best of the best.
+Walt Disney World has entered what some refer to as the thrill ride arms race, offering dark and scary rides on a par with the best of the best.
 The Twilight Zone Tower of Terror is one of the best examples anywhere of a psychological thriller.
 In that ride, Disney has turned its legendary knack for storytelling towards the dark and disturbing.
 In a scene that appears to be taken from a Twilight Zone episode, and narrated by a Rod Serling look alike, the preshow explains the history of the abandoned hotel in which you are standing.
 As the story goes, an elevator was struck by lightning and everyone onboard disappeared into the Twilight Zone.
 Lightning flashes outside the window, then you are invited to step on board the hotel’s old service elevator.

-What happens next is psychological terror at its finest.
+What happens next is a psychological terror at its finest.
 The elevator moves upward, and the doors open onto a hotel hallway.
 Suddenly, your elevator car moves forward, down the hall!
 Before you have time to process what is happening, your senses are assaulted with darkness and random floating imagery.
 The doors close, the elevator lifts again, and the doors open, this time to the outside with a look over the park.
 You hang in midair for a few seconds before the drops begin.
-A random number of drops later, you land safely at the bottom and are welcomed back by the Rod Serling sound alike.
+A random number of drops later, you land safely at the bottom and are welcomed back by the Rod Serling sound-alike.
 You stumble off the ride, unsure of exactly what just happened.
 Pretty dark material, really.

 Universal employs a tongue in cheek approach to most of its material.
 While the movies may be intensely scary, the in-park shows find ways to cut the tension, making the audience laugh as well as jump.
 A great example is the Horror Makeup Show.
 This behind the scenes show teaches the audience some of the secrets of makeup special effects.
 The hosts are a classic straight man/funny man duo with masterful comic timing, giving the sometimes gory material a light and downright silly treatment.